Nexmo/server-sdk-specification/rfcs/proposed/RFC-3-server-sdk-modularization.md

 * GA releases MUST be tagged in `MAJOR.MINOR.PATCH`
 * GA Release Candidates MUST be tagged in `MAJOR.MINOR.PATCH-rc.X`
-* Beta releases MUST be tagged in `MAJOR.MINOR.PATH-beta.X`
+* Beta releases MUST be tagged in `MAJOR.MINOR.PATCH-beta.X`
 * Developer Preview releases MUST be tagged in `MAJOR.MINOR.PATH-alpha.X`

 For SDKs with existing code that is being turned into a module, the new module SHOULD carry over the existing version number.
 For example, if the PHP client is at `vonage/client-core:3.1.0`, each new module MAY begin at `3.1.0`.
 Brand new modules MUST start at `1.0.0-(rc|beta|alpha).1`, as specified by the product's current release label.